Short-Term Rentals for Operators

 A: Operators of Short-Term Rentals will be contacted when Commercial passes become available for the 2022 Beach Season.

-Q: I’m a new Short-term rental property owner and I don’t currently have a licence.
+Q: I’m a new Short-term rental owner and I don’t currently have a licence.
 Am I guaranteed a licence if I apply and/or pay the licence fee?

 A: No. There is currently a moratorium on accepting new Short-term rental applications as a result of Town Council's review of land use controls pertaining to Short-term rentals.
 Only 2021 Short-term rental licence holders will be able to renew their licence for 2022 when the application portal opens on January 4, 2022.